ropeifon/Cleandatapakwheels/README.md

 # Cleandatapakwheels
-A linear regression project using the Pak wheels dataset.
+My first regression model using the Pak Wheels dataset.